Plugins

 ╰───┴─────────┴────────────┴─────────┴───────────────────────┴───────┴───────────────────────────────╯

 Plugins stay running while they are in use, and are automatically stopped by default after a period of time of inactivity.
 This behavior is managed by the plugin garbage collector.
-To manually stop a plugin:
+To manually stop a plugin, call plugin stop with its name:

 > plugin stop gstat